Ford Mustang Mach-E review: interior, dashboard & comfort

 In keeping with the exterior, the inside of the Mustang Mach-E is quite a departure from what we've seen in other Fords to date, with a pretty minimalist approach and the vast majority of functions displayed on one of two large screens.
 Quality is generally good, although there are a handful of cheap-looking-and-feeling plastics which act as a reminder that you're not in a premium offering such as a Audi Q4 e-tron.

 Ford Mustang Mach-E dashboard

 The Mustang Mach-E's dashboard is certainly interesting for anyone who's just stepped out of one of the brand's more conventional family cars, even if it isn't quite as radical as what Tesla has been producing for the past few years.
-The huge portrait-orientated touchscreen (more on this below) is one Tesla-esque feature, however – it'll certainly be among the first things you notice when you get behind the wheel.
+The huge portrait-orientated touchscreen (more on this below) is one Tesla-esque feature, however – it'll certainly be amongst the first things you notice as soon as you step inside.

 Equipment, options & accessories

-There are currently four versions of the electric Mustang to choose from, and all come pretty well equipped.
-The rear-drive Standard Range kicks things off at nearly £51,000.
-In comes in Select trim equipped with a 10.2-inch digital instrument panel, 15.5-inch vertically orientated infotainment touchscreen, heated seats, a heated steering wheel, 18-inch alloys, a wireless phone-charging pad, dual-zone climate control and a reversing camera.
+There are currently three versions of the electric Mustang to choose from, and all come pretty well equipped.
+The Select trim is only available with the rear-driven Standard Range powertrain and comes fully-equipped with a 10.2-inch digital instrument panel, 15.5-inch portrait infotainment touchscreen, heated seats, a heated steering wheel, 18-inch alloys, a wireless phone-charging pad, dual-zone climate control and a 360-degree reversing camera system.